MartinT-dev/TODO-List-SPA/README.md

 # TODO-List
 This is a Single Page Application for a TODO List.
 You can add tasks to the list and check / delete them.
-All items are stored into a local storage.
+All items are stored into a local storage so that if you close your browser , next time the tasks will be there.

 <img src="gifs/todo2.1.gif">

-You can type the task which you want to add to the list and it pressing the cross button.
+You can type the task which you want to add to the list and press the cross button to add it to the task list.

 <img src="gifs/add-items2.1.gif">